All Episodes

 Well, why wouldn't they at least want to look at the science of this?

-And their symptoms were like zero in almost every case that I heard of.
+Yeah, matter of fact, I know people whose kids have gotten it, and their symptoms were like zero in almost every case that I heard of.

 Again, anecdotally only.

-All the teachers, all the drivers, all the police, all the military, all the nurses, in some cases doctors.
+All the teachers, all the drivers, all the police, all the military, all the nurses, in some cases, doctors.

-Well, what's the result of all of this?
+What's the result of all of this?

 Anyway, here's Fauci saying, because we're in a pandemic, I'm comfortable with telling people what to do.